 Help us change this!

-Building Ministers from across Australia will meet in March to vote whether or not to include mandatory minimum levels of accessible housing in the National Construction Code.
+Building Ministers from across Australia will meet in late April to vote whether or not to include mandatory minimum levels of accessible housing in the National Construction Code.

 Make your voice heard by signing a petition supporting accessible housing as part of the Building Better Homes campaign, a coalition of peak bodies and agencies including Spinal Life Australia.